zivv/conf/README.md

 # Configure Files

-Include configure files for zsh, vim, git, tmux, etc.
+Include configure files for shell, vim, git, tmux, etc.

 Use the existence of file `~/.at_YOUR_PLACE`, checked by `set.sh`, to distinguish and configure different environment.